Skip to content

 Price level is...Checks the current price bucket.

-The device-aware headroom condition already includes built-in hysteresis after recent shed or restore events on the same device.
+The device-aware condition already includes built-in hysteresis after recent limiting or resume events on the same device.

 Actions